Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Can I run Filebeat as a native process?

 Yes, you can run Filebeat natively instead of a Docker-Container if you prefer.
 As long as you are using the filebeat.yml and correct configuration that is supported.

+### What happens if Logstash is down for a while?

+In case Logstash is stopped, Filebeat cannot sent events any longer to Logstash.
+However, Filebeat remembers the position of the last sent events on each files and resumes at that position, when Logstash is available again.
+Of course, you have to make sure, files are available logn enough.
+For instance the OpenTraffic-Event Logs are configured by default to 1GB, which is sufficient for around

+### Can I run multiple Logstash instances?

+Yes, Logstash is stateless (besides what is stored is Memcache), hence you can run as many Logstash instances as you like or need.
+In that case you have to provide multiple Logstash instances using the parameter `LOGSTASH_HOSTS`.

 ## Known issues
 N/A